CasperLabs/casper-private-auction/nctl-tests/README.md

 `nctl-tests/setup/misc`

-Contains the variable setup script `client_put_deploy_config.sh`, invoked in every other script to guarantee that a certain set of required variables is correctly set.
+Contains the variable setup script `client_put_deploy_config.sh`, invoked in other scripts to guarantee that a certain required variables are correctly set.

 `nctl-tests/operation`